needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 This page lists some known issues and limitations that you might experience with the Recorder.
 It also gives basic instructions to help you work around them.

+#### Recorder doesn't work when running the Editor in batch mode

+**Limitation:** When you launch the Unity Editor from the [command line](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html) with the `-batchmode` argument, the graphics pipeline is not initialized.
+In that context, the Recorder cannot capture frames properly and the recording never starts.

 #### Recording slowdown with concurrent Movie Recorders

 **Limitation:** The Unity Editor playback process might substantially slow down if you perform concurrent recordings with multiple Movie Recorders, particularly with large image resolutions (full HD or higher).